yaul-org/libyaul/README.md

 There are currently no `.deb` packages available.

-#### Other
+### MacOS X

+There are currently no packages available.

+## Pre-built tool-chain

-A pre-built tool-chain can be downloaded from the table below.
-Create a directory `tool-chains` and extract the contents of the archive into it.
+A pre-built tool-chain can be downloaded.
+Be sure to create a directory `tool-chains` and extract the contents of the archive into it.
+Please note, you still need to [build](#building-yaul) Yaul.

 | Platform        | Architecture | Tool-chain link |
 |-----------------|--------------|-----------------|
 | Linux           | x86          | [Available][3]  |
 | Linux           | x86_64       | [Available][3]  |

-### MacOS X

-There are currently no packages available.

 ## Building tool-chain from source